 If you already have a project...

 Gather all the information available about the country and the project, particularly if this is your first experience of living in a different country or if you are going to a remote location.
-Don’t hesitate to put all your questions to the Sending/Host/Coordinating Organisations of your project.
+Don’t hesitate to ask the Sending/Receiving/Coordinating Organisations everything you are wondering about related to the project.
 If you need more information, try contacting your National Agency, the Executive Agency or the regional SALTO Resource Centres for Eastern Europe and Caucasus, the Euro-Mediterranean region, and South East Europe.